webpack/webpack-cli/.github/CONTRIBUTING.md

 ## Submitting a good Pull Request

--   Write tests
+-   Write tests.
--   Follow the existing coding style
+-   Follow the existing coding style.
 -   Write a [good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)
 -   For a major bugfix/feature make sure your PR has an issue and if it doesn't, please create one.
 This would help discussion with the community, and polishing ideas in case of a new feature.
 -   Make sure your PR's description contains GitHub's special keyword references that automatically close the related issue when the PR is merged. ([More info](https://github.com/blog/1506-closing-issues-via-pull-requests))